-With a background in economics and political affairs, Ken Silverstein has spent two decades covering corporate and public policy.
-He has worked as a beat reporter, a Washington, D.C.-bureau chief and an editor.
+With a background in economics and political affairs, Ken Silverstein has spent more than two decades covering corporate and public policy.
+He has worked as a beat reporter, columnist and editor.

 He is a columnist for Forbes, and a former contributor to the Christian Science Monitor.
 His work, generally, has been sourced in the Atlantic Monthly, New York Times, Washington Post, Chicago Tribune, USA Today, Huffington Post and National Public Radio and several newspapers and magazines in the United States and abroad.

 Since 2002, he has been an editor-in-chief for: Environmental Leader and Energy Manager Today, Public Utilities Fortnightly and Energy Central.
 The roles, generally, involved writing in depth stories on prevailing energy issues.
 They also entailed recruiting writers and editing their work as well as helping to create conferences and moderating panel discussions.

 He holds B.A. and M.B.A. degrees from Tulane University, and an M.A. from American University.